PULSED

 electrode results in low weld current density resulting in "low weld dilution".

-The down side of this process is; [a]
+The down side of th ESW clad process is;

 and weld position restricted,

-[c] the cost of the clad consumables and
+[c] the cost of the ESW clad consumables and

-[d] there are few companies with expertise.
-Many North
+[d] there are few companies with ESW expertise.

 Utilizing

-that meet the hydrogen service 347 clad thickness, chemistry and ferrite requirements.
+that met the hydrogen service 347 clad thickness, chemistry and ferrite requirements.

 In comparison to the ESW and SAW process, thanks to the large differences in consumable

-costs and the multi MIG gun capability, it's now possible to produce the 347 MIG
+costs and the multi MIG gun capability, it's now possible in contrast to the ESW process to produce the 347 MIG

 clad welds, depending on the application with a 30 to 50% cost reduction.